Louisljz/School-Waste-Reduction-System/README.md

 ## Waste Classifier
 The folder '/Waste Classifier' contains the teachable machine file ('AI Waste Classifier.tm'), which already contain the dataset for training.
 This file can be viewed by opening it from this website: https://teachablemachine.withgoogle.com/train/image
 The dataset has been taken from Trashnet: https://github.com/garythung/trashnet

+NOTE: This model is specifically trained to resemble a trash can interior environment, so one thing to note: please change the background images data to your particular use case.
+Here, I have chosen the color marble green, because black/silver has a color similar to metal, and white similar to paper, so it may affect the prediction results.

 '/Evaluation Metrics' contains the Metrics evaluated from testing data.
 'image.py' will classify the images from '/testing_images'.
 While 'webcam.py' will classify images directly from webcam stream.